 Even though the spokesperson only addressed one victim, Brown’s personnel file, which the diocese released to the police prior to last year’s raid, showed that Brown admitted to molesting two children.
 When Detective Clark finally reached Brown in Pecos, New Mexico, he identified victims who hadn’t been mentioned in his personnel profile, detailing that he had sexually abused as many as 50 children.
-It should be noted that Brown was not investigated, nor prosecuted for any sexual abuse against children.
+It should be noted that Brown was not investigated, nor prosecuted for any sexual assault against children.

-Here at Forester Haynie, we are actively working to support victims of clergy abuse.
+Here at Forester Haynie, we are actively working to support victims of clergy sexual assault.
 As we speak, we are submitting claims in both California and Colorado.
 If you or a loved one has been abused by a member of the clergy, know that we are here to help.
 Feel free to reach out to us at any time at 214-210-2100 to speak to one of our attorneys.
 We understand that privacy and discretion are of the utmost importance in cases such as these, which is why we are proud to offer free and confidential case evaluations.